nla/nla-blacklight/README.md

 ## Production

-* All runtime configuration should be supplied in the UNIX environment.
+* All runtime configuration should be supplied in the UNIX environment as environment variables.
 * Rails logging uses [lograge](https://github.com/roidrage/lograge). `bin/setup help` can tell you how to see this locally.

 ## Security / Vulnerability Checking